halildurmus/win32/packages/win32_clipboard/README.md

 [![Publisher: halildurmus.dev][publisher_badge]][publisher_link]
 [![Language: Dart][language_badge]][language_link]
 [![License: BSD-3-Clause][license_badge]][license_link]

-**A modern, type-safe Dart API for accessing and managing the Windows Registry.**
+**A modern, type-safe Dart API for accessing and managing the Windows Clipboard.**

-This package builds on top of the [package:win32] and provides a high-level abstraction over native registry APIs.
+This package builds on top of the [package:win32] and provides a high-level abstraction over native clipboard APIs.
 It eliminates the need to work directly with FFI, raw pointers, or low-level Win32 calls while preserving performance and correctness.